You need the very best option available to you today, not years from now

 - Understanding how the environment in the bone marrow supports the growth of multiple myeloma and finding ways to disable that support.

-- Determining the best timing for eligible patients to undergo bone marrow transplant (BMT).
+- Determining the best timing for eligible patients to undergo stem cell transplant.